Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 ## Categorizing

-When an entire conditional is met, the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Central.
+When an entire conditional is met, the categories defined with that condition are added to the list of categories that will be applied to the API in Amplify Service registry.

 When multiple mapping conditions evaluate to true, all categories from all mappings are added to the list with duplicates removed.

 ### Category auto creation

-An additional switch (default: `false`) is provided to tell the Agent to create any category that does not already exist in Amplify Central.
+An additional switch (default: `false`) is provided to tell the Agent to create any category that does not already exist in Amplify.
 When this switch is off the agent will not apply non-existent categories to the API.

 {{< alert title="Note" color="primary" >}}
 The `APIMANAGER_` prefix, below, will be different depending on which gateway the agent is for.